neelsoumya/special_topics_unconventional_AI/README.md

 * Why do you think these ideas were not successful in the 1950s/1960s?

-* What kind of data would we need?
+* What kind of data would we need to reimplement some of these techniques?

+* What lessons can we learn from the history of AI, what approaches worked and did not work in the past

 ### Administrivia